idenovasi/scroll-top/readme.txt

 == Description ==

-This plugin will enable a custom and flexible **Back To Top** button to your WordPress website.
-It allows your visitor to easily scroll back to the top of your page.
-You will get features such as unlimited color choices, icon font & retina ready.
+This plugin will automaticlly enable a custom and flexible **Back to Top** button to your WordPress website that allows your visitor to scroll back to the top of your page with one click!

 = Features Include: =

+* Free FOREVER.
 * No setup needed.
 * **Custom target.**
 * Unlimited colors.